-Chartwells (our school catering company) are able to offer the choice from a slightly reduced hot menu and packed lunch options.
+We will continue to offer baguettes as the school lunch option for the first term.
+We have logistical issues to overcome due to the small size of the school hall and the rotation of groups that will be required in order to keep everyone safe.
+We will update you in September about when we are able to offer hot meals again and how this will work.
 For children in Reception and Year 1, school meals will be provided free of charge for those that want it.
 Children who are eligible for Free School Meals will continue to be able to have this.